-The 2022 Structural Panel & Engineered Wood Yearbook has been released by APA – The Engineered Wood Association.
-The yearbook includes an analysis of the U.S., Canadian and global economies, focusing on factors that impact demand for engineered wood products across several market segments as a basis for forecasting expected production of engineered wood products.
-In addition to the analysis and forecast, the yearbook also includes historical data on engineered wood production.
-Topics examined in the yearbook include:
+The 2023 Structural Panel & Engineered Wood Yearbook has been released by APA – The Engineered Wood Association.
+The Yearbook includes an analysis of the U.S., Canadian and global economies, focusing on factors that impact demand for engineered wood products across several market segments as a basis for forecasting expected production of engineered wood products.
+In addition to the analysis and forecast, the Yearbook also includes historical data on engineered wood production.
+Topics examined include:

 - Residential construction in the U.S. and Canada (new and repair/remodel)